 French mezzo-soprano Natalie Pérez originally studied at the Guildhall School of Music and Drama, London as a soprano under the tutelage of John Evans.
 She then joined the Atelier Lyrique of Opera Fuoco (founded by David Stern) and was a repeat prizewinner in the Internationaler Gesangswettbewerb at the Kammeroper Schloss Rheinsberg.
+In 2018, Natalie was a finalist in the Concours International Bordeaux Médoc Lyrique singing competition.

 In concert, Natalie performs regularly with the period instrument ensemble Fuoco e Cenere, bringing her to venues in Miami, Paris and further afield.
 Other notable engagements include a programme of Vivaldi Motets with Orchestra Symphonique Bel-Arte in Dourdon, Poulenc’s song cycle Tel Jour, Telle Nuit as part of Graham Johnson’s concert series, Mozart’s Requiem with Orchestre Helios in Paris and Mahler’s 8th Symphony at L’Ekinox in Bourg-en-Bresse as part of Les Estivales de Brou with Les Musiciens d’Europe.